 Reducing population will reduce pollution.
 The two problems are linked, obviously.
-All else being equal, the more people there are, the more pollution they cause.
+All else being equal, the more people there are the more pollution they cause.
 But all else is never equal.
-The amount of pollution produced per capita can vary tremendously.
+The amount of pollution produced per capita, and per dollar of GDP, can vary tremendously.
 In most nations, including the U.S., there is still scope to reduce it dramatically.